 On an annual basis, the Corporate Governance and HR Committee reviews the common memberships on boards of directors of public companies among directors, and, if any, new director nominees.
-With the election of the nine proposed nominees at the Meeting, there would be no interlock between directors.
+The sole interlock between directors and new nominee directors is set out below.